Help! My Child is a Picky Eater

 • plus sign minus sign What should I do when my child won’t eat?

-Try not to make it a big deal and worry.
+Try not to worry.
 We know that is easier said than done.

 Expert Advice:

-• Offer new foods together with foods that your child already likes, but do not offer to cook a different meal for your child.
+• Offer new foods together with foods that your child already likes, but do not cook a different meal for your child.
 Cooking a separate meal may encourage picky eating.

 • Avoid pressure and don’t force your child to eat because this can make things worse.
 Instead, offer healthy foods at regular times and allow your child to decide if and how much to eat.